Tips to Help You Prepare for Difficult Workplace Conversations

 Whether you’re the first-line supervisor who has received complaints (that you’ve validated) that Bob might want to change or use deodorant, or, you're the CEO who is delaying facing the reality that her star hire is flaming out, there’s a tough conversation renting space in your mind somewhere.
 It’s time to free up that space and reduce your pre-conversation anxiety with some proper preparation.

-Tips to Plan for a Productive Difficult Conversation:
+Tips to Plan for a Productive Difficult Conversation

-- Start your planning by focusing on the benefits of conducting this overdue conversation.
 In the most serious of situations, the health of your team, your firm and even your reputation is being adversely impacted by your stalling efforts.
 By facing up to and conducting the conversation, you will be effectively eliminating an obstacle, solving a long-standing problem and/or enabling someone or some group to strengthen in their pursuit of success.
 And yes, you’ll free up the space that this anxiety-inducing future event has been renting in your mind.

-- Assess the situation and desired direction for the discussion.
 Ask yourself: what type of situation are we dealing with here?
 Think through the situation and focus on identifying the most likely approach or outcome.
 It's helpful for some managers to categorize the situation before conducting the discussion.
 While there’s not a universal categorization, the framework of coach, train, counsel, or empower is a useful starting point.

 Some situations merit coaching, where you encourage, offer feedback and challenge the individual to adjust or adapt via practice.